tokio-rs/website/content/docs/getting-started/runtime-model.md

 If there is no pending data, the caller is responsible for calling `read` again at a later time.
 The trick is to know when that "later time" is.

-Another way to think about a non-blocking read is as "polling" the socket for data to read.
+Another way to think about a non-blocking read is as 'polling' the socket for data to read.

 # Polling Model

 The strategy of polling a socket for data can be generalized to any operation.
-For example, a function to get a "widget" in the polling model would look something like this:
+For example, a function to get a `Widget` in the polling model would look something like this:

 ```rust,ignore